Ben926/wordlah/README.md

-# Gyatword
+# Wordlah

-**Gyatword** is an engaging crossword puzzle game that challenges your knowledge of brainrot vocabulary.
-Developed collaboratively by a team of four passionate developers in a short span of 24 hours ([NUS Hacknroll](https://hacknroll.nushackers.org)), Gyatword aims to provide users with an exciting and challenging word game experience.
+**Wordlah** is an engaging crossword puzzle game that challenges your knowledge of brainrot vocabulary.
+Developed collaboratively by a team of four passionate developers in a short span of 24 hours ([NUS Hacknroll](https://hacknroll.nushackers.org)), Wordlah aims to provide users with an exciting and challenging word game experience.

 ---